jvde-github/AIS-catcher/README.md

   ```console
   docker run --rm -it --pull always --network host ghcr.io/jvde-github/ais-catcher:edge -x 192.168.1.120 4002 -A vcan0
   ```
-  Current implementation handles AIS messages 1-5, 9, 18, 19, 25 and have been very high-level tested with the CANboat utilities and a virtual network:
+  Current implementation handles AIS messages 1-5, 9, 18, 19, 21, 24 and have been very high-level tested with the CANboat utilities and a virtual network:
   ```console
   candump vcan0 | candump2analyzer | analyzer
   ```
   Another option is to run `./build.NMEA2000` in the AIS-catcher directory.
 This only works on Linux with socketCAN support and has not been tested properly.
-Work in progress: input over NMEA2000 and AIS messages 21 and 14.
+Work in progress: input over NMEA and some more AIS messages.
 - Speed (moving/stationary) and Ship class now included as labels in Prometheus output
 - Map overlays will be stored as part of the settings, so wil automatically reopen when the browser is refreshed (separate storage for day and night mode)
 - Ship icon that unlocks the side table is now always visible.
 For narrow screens (<800px) the button will open the separate tab with the ship list